 Typically, DOT travelers performing local travel are not eligible to receive reimbursement for per diem expenses (lodging and M&IE) or rental vehicle expenses.
-However, DOT makes exceptions for extenuating circumstances such as threats to human life or while travelers are performing mission-critical duties.
+However, DOT makes exceptions for extenuating circumstances such as threats to human life, while travelers are performing mission-critical duties, or related to approved reasonable accommodations.

-DOT OA CFOs or DCFOs must approve in writing any per diem or rental vehicle expenses for local travel within a 50-mile radius of a traveler's authorized telework location, official duty station (e.g., remote work traveler's residential address of record) or office location for travelers who are not in a telework status.
+DOT OA CFOs or OA DCFOs must approve in writing any per diem or rental vehicle expenses for local travel within a 50-mile radius of a traveler's authorized telework location, official duty station or office location for travelers who are not in a telework status.
 This authority may not be redelegated to other OA officials.